ECCC-MSC/open-data/docs/msc-data/meteocode/readme_meteocode-datamartcsv_en.md

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
 An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

-The data is available via the HTTP protocol.
+The data is available via the HTTPS protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a CSV file.

 The files are available at the following address :